“Never felt as comfortable as I feel in Canberra”

 You’ll love living and studying in Canberra.
 Our city is known for its:

-That’s why Canberra is rated so highly:
+That’s why Canberra is rated consistently one of the QS Best Student Cities.

 Canberra is easy to get around by bike, car, bus, or our modern and convenient light rail.
 You’ll avoid the crowds and long commutes of bigger Australian cities, giving you more time to enjoy our lakes, mountains and protected reserves.